Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Vertex-decomposable graphs and codismantlability

-\begin{thm} Let $G$ be a well-covered graph with $\gi(G)\geq 5$.
-Then $G$ is vertex decomposable if and only if $G$ is Cohen-Macaulay. \end{thm} \begin{proof} We only need to verify the sufficiency.
-So, suppose that $G$ is Cohen-Macaulay.
-If $G$ is an edgeless graph, there is nothing to prove.
-Let $\Vert G\Vert\geq 1$, and assume without loss of generality that $G$ is connected.
-We then have $G\in \PG$ by Proposition~\ref{prop:orphans}.
+So, let $G\in \PC$.
+We may assume without loss of generality that $G$ is connected.
 This in particular implies that $G$ has a shedding vertex, say $x\in V$ by Theorem~\ref{thm:pg}.
-For such a vertex, the graphs $G-x$ and $G-N_G[x]$ are both well-covered by Lemma~\ref{lem:unmixed} having girth at least five.
-Note also that since $G-N_G[x]$ is a Cohen-Macaulay graph, none of its connected components can be isomorphic to a (nontrivial) orphan, that is, any such component belongs to $\PG$.
-We note that the same is true for $G-x$ as well.
-In fact, $C_7$ can not be a connected component of $G-x$, since otherwise we would have $G\notin \PG$.
-Similarly, the $5$-cycles contained in any of the other orphans are not basic so that none of these graphs can be a connected component of $G-x$.
-We may therefore apply induction on the order of $G$ to deduce that $G-x$ and $G-N_G[x]$ are both vertex decomposable, so is $G$. \end{proof}
+For such a vertex, the graphs $G-x$ and $G-N_G[x]$ are both well-covered by Lemma~\ref{lem:unmixed}, and both have girth at least five.
+If $G-x$ and $G-N_G[x]$ are both edgeless, then they are vertex-decomposable, hence, so is $G$.
+Suppose that each of these graphs contains at least one edge.
+We claim that $G-x, G-N_G[x]\in \PC$.
+In fact, $C_7$ can not be a connected component of $G-N_G[x]$, since otherwise we would have $G\notin \PC$.
+On the other hand, the $5$-cycles contained in any of the other orphans are not basic so that none of these graphs can be a connected component of $G-N_G[x]$; hence, $G-N_G[x]\in \PC$.
+By a similar argument, we have $G-x\in \PC$ (up to isolated vertices).
+We may therefore apply induction on the order of $G$ to deduce that $G-x$ and $G-N_G[x]$ are both vertex-decomposable, so $G$ is as well. \end{proof} \begin{remark} We note that Theorem~\ref{thm:gi5} is also discovered independently by Hoang, Minh and Trung~\cite{HMT} (compare to Theorem 3.1 in~\cite{HMT}). \end{remark}